G-III Apparel Group (NASDAQ:GIII) Releases Q2 2022 Earnings Guidance

-G-III Apparel Group (NASDAQ:GIII) issued an update on its second quarter 2022 earnings guidance on Tuesday morning.
-The company provided EPS guidance of $0.030-0.130 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.070.
+G-III Apparel Group (NASDAQ:GIII) updated its second quarter 2022 earnings guidance on Tuesday.
+The company provided earnings per share (EPS) guidance of $0.030-0.130 for the period, compared to the Thomson Reuters consensus estimate of $0.070.
 The company issued revenue guidance of $460 million-460 million, compared to the consensus revenue estimate of $485.80 million.G-III Apparel Group also updated its FY 2022 guidance to $2.600-2.700 EPS.

-G-III Apparel Group (NASDAQ:GIII) last released its quarterly earnings results on Sunday, June 6th.
-The textile maker reported $0.53 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.15 by $0.38.
-G-III Apparel Group had a net margin of 4.11% and a return on equity of 7.64%.
-The firm had revenue of $519.90 million for the quarter, compared to analyst estimates of $462.60 million.
-During the same quarter in the previous year, the company earned ($0.75) EPS.
-The business’s revenue for the quarter was up 28.3% compared to the same quarter last year.
-Sell-side analysts expect that G-III Apparel Group will post 2.62 EPS for the current fiscal year.
+A number of equities analysts have weighed in on the company.
+Piper Sandler boosted their target price on G-III Apparel Group from $21.00 to $30.00 and gave the stock a neutral rating in a research report on Friday, March 19th.
+Telsey Advisory Group upped their price target on shares of G-III Apparel Group from $33.00 to $38.00 and gave the company a market perform rating in a research report on Tuesday, June 8th.
+Zacks Investment Research lowered shares of G-III Apparel Group from a buy rating to a hold rating and set a $36.00 price target for the company. in a research report on Wednesday, May 19th.
+Barclays upped their price target on shares of G-III Apparel Group from $27.00 to $30.00 and gave the company an underweight rating in a research report on Tuesday, June 8th.
+Finally, B. Riley upped their price target on shares of G-III Apparel Group from $39.00 to $41.00 and gave the company a buy rating in a research report on Tuesday, June 8th.
+One equities research analyst has rated the stock with a sell rating, four have assigned a hold rating and two have issued a buy rating to the company’s stock.
+The company has a consensus rating of Hold and a consensus target price of $33.57.

-In related news, Director Thomas Brosig sold 8,188 shares of G-III Apparel Group stock in a transaction that occurred on Monday, April 12th.
-The shares were sold at an average price of $31.35, for a total value of $256,693.80.
-Following the completion of the transaction, the director now owns 29,548 shares in the company, valued at $926,329.80.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, COO Wayne S. Miller sold 65,783 shares of the business’s stock in a transaction that occurred on Monday, March 22nd.
-The stock was sold at an average price of $33.71, for a total transaction of $2,217,544.93.
-Following the transaction, the chief operating officer now owns 249,201 shares of the company’s stock, valued at approximately $8,400,565.71.
+In other G-III Apparel Group news, Director Thomas Brosig sold 8,188 shares of the company’s stock in a transaction that occurred on Monday, April 12th.
+The stock was sold at an average price of $31.35, for a total value of $256,693.80.
+Following the completion of the transaction, the director now directly owns 29,548 shares in the company, valued at approximately $926,329.80.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, COO Wayne S. Miller sold 65,783 shares of the company’s stock in a transaction that occurred on Monday, March 22nd.
+The stock was sold at an average price of $33.71, for a total value of $2,217,544.93.
+Following the completion of the transaction, the chief operating officer now owns 249,201 shares of the company’s stock, valued at $8,400,565.71.
 The disclosure for this sale can be found here.
-9.60% of the stock is owned by corporate insiders.
+Corporate insiders own 9.60% of the company’s stock.

 About G-III Apparel Group